lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 NOTE: While the private key can be stored in multiple formats, the seed-only format is RECOMMENDED as it is the most compact representation.
 Both the expanded private key and the public key can be deterministically derived from the seed using ML-DSA.KeyGen_internal(xi).
+Alternatively, the public key can be generated from the private key.
 While the publicKey field and expandedKey format are technically redundant when using the seed-only format, they MAY be included to enable keypair consistency checks during import operations.